Set up Let's Encrypt (Certbot) and Nginx in Docker containers

 }

-# Redirect to HTTPS sites
+# Redirect all other traffic to HTTPS

 location / {